greyfoxit/RxNetwork/CONTRIBUTING.md

 Before creating new Pull Request, please create a new issue and discuss the problem.
 If we agree that PR will be reasonable solution, then fork repository, create a separate branch and work on a feature or bug-fix on this branch.

-When you're done, make sure that project passes static code analysis verification with `./gradlew check` command.
+When submitting code please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
+Please also make sure your code compiles and passes static code analysis verification with `./gradlew check` command.

 When you performed more commits than one, squash them into one within a single PR.
 Make sure that your commit message is descriptive enough.
 If not, then use `git commit --amend` command and change it.

-When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
-Please also make sure your code compiles and passes static code analysis verification with `./gradlew check` command.

 ###### Original guidelines credits [@pwittchen](https://github.com/pwittchen) / Changes: [@radekkozak](https://github.com/radekkozak)